DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 # Ch.
 10 - "You're learning faster than I expected"

-Three days passed before Jason was ready to try again.
+The cup of tea had gone cold.

-Three days of going to work, eating at Lina's restaurant, walking home.
-Three days of pretending everything was normal while something impossible hummed quietly in his chest.
+Jason sat at his desk, staring at it without seeing, three days of ordinary routine weighing on him like a physical thing.
+Work.
+Lina's restaurant.
+Home.
+Repeat.
+All while something impossible hummed quietly in his chest.

-RAE kept her word.
-She was silent unless he reached out first.
+RAE had kept her word.
+Silent unless he reached out first.
 A background presence, patient and waiting.

-On the fourth day, Jason sat at his desk after work, a cup of tea cooling beside him, and opened his mind.
+On the fourth day, he opened his mind.

 *I'm ready to learn.*